Samsung Galaxy S8: Software

 The Galaxy S8 launched with the Android 7.0 "Nougat" operating system with the proprietary Samsung Experience (formerly TouchWiz) user interface and software suite.
 The software features a suite of assistant functions known as "Bixby", which is designed primarily to interact with Samsung's bundled applications and other supported services.
 The feature allows the use of voice commands to perform phone functions, can generate cards shown on a home screen page (replacing the Flipboard integration formerly featured) based on a user's interactions, and perform searches utilizing object recognition via the camera.
+The devices received 2 years of major Android OS updates and 2 additional years of security updates for a total of 4 years worth of updates.

 Bixby supports third-party integration via an SDK.
 The S8 supports the use of a docking station known as Samsung DeX to access a PC-like desktop environment on an external display, with support for mouse and keyboard input.
 On 21 April 2017, coinciding with the phone's official retail date, reports surfaced that the default music player on the Galaxy S8 would be Google Play Music, continuing a trend that started with the S7 in 2016.
 However, for the S8, Samsung partnered with Google to incorporate additional exclusive features into the app, including the ability to upload up to 100,000 tracks to the service's cloud storage, an increase from the 50,000 tracks users are normally allowed to upload.
-Additionally, new users get a three-month free trial to the service, the same as given to users who purchase Google's own Pixel smartphone.
+Additionally, new users get a three-month free trial of the service, the same as given to users who purchase Google's own Pixel smartphone.
 Furthermore, Google stated that more Samsung-exclusive features will be added to the app in the future, and that the Bixby assistant will also be supported by the app.
 Bixby replaces S Voice, the voice recognition technology previously found in Samsung Galaxy models.

 In May 2017, Google announced that the Galaxy S8 and S8+ will support the company's Daydream virtual reality platform after Samsung rolls out a software update scheduled for mid-2017.
 In July 2017, Verizon began rolling out an update for its devices, with support for Daydream.
 The Galaxy S8 was one of the first Android phones to support ARCore, Google's augmented reality engine.

-In February 2018, the official Android 8.0.0 "Oreo" update began rolling out to all versions of the Samsung Galaxy S8.
+In February 2018, the official Android 8.0 "Oreo" update began rolling out to all versions of the Samsung Galaxy S8.

 In February 2019, the official Android 9 "Pie" update was released for the Galaxy S8 family.

-There are also some Custom Kernels from XDA Developers.
+The Galaxy S8 and S8+ reached its end of life in May 2021 with the April 2021 security patch while the S8 Active continues to receive monthly security updates for the next six months.

+Custom ROMs

+Some models of the Galaxy S8 series allow for bootloader unlocking and custom ROMs installs, and as a result the phone can be made to run One UI 3.1, based on Android 11, unofficially possible.

+The series can also be updated to Android 12 with the degoogled /e/OS.